kubernetes/kops/docs/cluster_spec.md

 ## fileAssets

 FileAssets permits you to place inline file content into the cluster and instanceGroup specification.
-This is useful for depoying additionl configuration files that kube components requires, such as auditlogs or admission controller configurations.
+This is useful for deploying additional configuration files that kubernetes components requires, such as auditlogs or admission controller configurations.

 ```yaml
 spec: